Darius Olaru: International career

+Youth

 Olaru received his first call-up for the Romania national under-21 team in September 2018, and on 15 November that year scored in a 3–3 friendly draw with Belgium in Cluj-Napoca.
-He was subsequently selected by Mirel Rădoi in Romania's squad for the 2019 UEFA European Under-21 Championship, where he played two matches in the group stage and was an unused substitute as his nation exited the competition after a 2–4 defeat to Germany in the semi-finals.
+He was subsequently selected in Mirel Rădoi's squad for the 2019 UEFA European Under-21 Championship, where he played two matches in the group stage and was an unused substitute in the 2–4 defeat to Germany in the semi-finals.

-Olaru's age also made him eligible for the 2021 edition of the competition, with head coach Adrian Mutu choosing him in the starting eleven in all three group fixtures of the final tournament.
-Romania finished with the same number of points as the Netherlands and Germany, but could not progress to the knockout stage.
-Following Olaru's good display throughout the season, Rădoi—who was meanwhile promoted to the senior national team—handed him his full debut on 2 June 2021, in a friendly 1–2 loss to Georgia.
+Olaru's age also made him eligible for the 2021 edition of the European Championship, where head coach Adrian Mutu started him in all three fixtures of the group stage.
+Romania finished with the same number of points as the Netherlands and Germany, but could not progress to the knockout stage because of head-to-head points and overall goal difference.

+Senior

+Following Olaru's good display throughout the 2020–21 season, Mirel Rădoi—who was in the meantime promoted to the senior national team—handed him his full debut on 2 June 2021, in a 1–2 friendly loss to Georgia.

+Olaru amassed six games in the Euro 2024 qualifiers, entering mostly as a substitute as Romania finished its group in first place.
+On 7 June 2024, he was named in the squad for the final tournament.
+Olaru entered as a substitute in both the 0–2 loss to Belgium in the group stage and in the 0–3 loss to the Netherlands in the round of 16.

 Style of play

 After being deployed as an offensive-minded midfielder or a winger in his beginnings, Olaru developed more into a box-to-box midfielder following his transfer to FCSB.
 Romanian manager Ioan Sabău characterised him as "a player who is physically and mentally involved [in his team], both defends and attacks, also has physical strength and appears earnest".
+Naturally right-footed, Olaru is able to score goals with either foot due to his ambidexterity.

 Personal life

 Olaru's parents left Romania in order to work abroad and got divorced at some point during his childhood, leaving him mainly in the care of his grandparents.
 He stated that he was an ardent supporter of Dinamo București growing up.

+In May 2025, Olaru wed his long-time partner Cristina Pădurean, a civil law notary, with the couple sharing images from their wedding ceremony on social media.